 - Register online via https://motoring.direct.gov.uk/service/DvoConsumer.portal?_nfpb=true&_pageLabel=FAP&_nfls=false

 You’ll need your Government Gateway ID in this step.
 Once you registered, just fill in the application form until it directs you to pay the fees.
-My husband submitted my license application on the 26th of July 2018.
+My husband submitted my licence application on the 26th of July 2018.
 I received an e-mail from DVLA that confirms my application and recognises the receipt of payment.
 I was also reminded in that e-mail to follow the next step.

 2. Complete the Application form and submit the supporting documents.